TheHive-Project/TheHiveDocs/admin/configuration.md

 Then add `-Djavax.net.ssl.trustStore=/path/to/your/truststore.jks` parameter when you start TheHive or put it in the `JAVA_OPTS` environment variable before starting TheHive.

 ### 4. Streaming (a.k.a The Flow)
 The user interface is automatically updated when data is changed in the back-end.
-To do this, the back-end sends events to all the connected front-end.s The mechanism used to notify the front-end is called long polling and its settings are:
+To do this, the back-end sends events to all the connected front-ends.
+The mechanism used to notify the front-end is called long polling and its settings are:

 * `refresh` : when there is no notification, close the connection after this duration (the default is 1 minute).
 * `cache` : before polling a session must be created, in order to make sure no event is lost between two polls.
 If there is no poll during the `cache` setting, the session is destroyed (the default is 15 minutes).